Final legal text of the EU General Data Protection Regulation.

 The new European Data Protection Board has endorsed all of the above guidelines produced by the Article 29 Working Party.Close

-- An animated website which explains GDPR in plain english can be found here
+- An animated website which explains GDPR in plain English.

-- GDPR guidance produced by the European Commission can be accessed here
+- GDPR guidance produced by the European Commission.

-- Q&As on GDPR produced by the European Commission can be found here
+- Q&As on GDPR produced by the European Commission.

 These web resources are targeted at the wider public and the interpretations are not sector specific.
 However, the information provided and the questions addressed are relevant to all data controllers including health researchers.Close